ICS491TeamLucio/lucio.github.io/index.md

 Addtional possible changes in the future:

-Adding additional drilldown for the columns and pie chart Allowing multiple drilldown for the charts
+* Adding additional drilldown for the columns and pie chart
+* Allowing multiple drilldown for the charts
-Adding addtional graphs such as: line charts, scatter charts, and even 3D charts
+* Adding additional graphs such as: line charts, scatter charts, and even 3D charts
+* Improving the matplot program in the listing page.
+* Try to implement the app into wordpress.

 ## Personal Professional Portfolios